deep110/lucid-engine/README.md

 ### Project Structure
 The project is divided into two sections:
 1. Physics Part
-    * Contains all the code for a stable physics simulation.
     * Like all physics engines, assumes all bodies are rigid bodies.
     * Right now all objects are instantiated as per required, not reusing the memory.
-But since it is just a demo I probably wont be fixing that.
+But since it is just a demo I probably won't be fixing that.

 2. Rendering Part
     * Handles the code for rendering collider shapes onto a window.
     * Contains a static camera and provides a scene interface like libGDX to interact with the physics world.
-    * Has own inbuilt code for handling inputs and game loop provided by [him](https://github.com/ClickerMonkey).
+    * Code for handling inputs and game loop is provided by [Philip Diffenderfer](https://github.com/ClickerMonkey).

 Both part can be used independently, but for demo purposes some code do overlap.